 How do I become a Carpenter?

 Generally, you will need a high school or equivalent diploma.
-In addition, most Carpenters gain their valuable work experience through apprenticeships.
+In addition, most Carpenters gain valuable work experience through apprenticeships.
 You will learn how to do simple tasks first and then graduate to more significant projects.

 However, if you so choose, vocational schools often offer associate degrees in the field of Carpentry.
 Most likely, you will also be required to take a safety course provided by the Occupational Safety and Health Administration.

 Do I need to be licensed to be a Carpenter?